ZJU-ACES-ISE/ChatUniTest/README.md

  We have migrated the code to the Java and implementing a [Maven plugin](https://github.com/ZJU-ACES-ISE/chatunitest-maven-plugin).
 Please have a try:heart_eyes:.

 ## Step 1 : installation
-First make sure you run this program in a Linux system with mysql installed.
+First make sure you run this program in Mac or Linux system with mysql installed.

 Follow the instructions below to install the project: